Usman600/Saylani-Assignments/README.md

 # Saylani-Assignments
-Here you can see all my latest assignments
+Here you can see all my latest assignments from 1 to 6